bagnaram/terraform-k8s-cluster/README.md

 ```
 3. Run `sudo kubeadm init --upload-certs --config=kubeadm.conf`
     1. Once this completes, capture the output of the `kubeadm init` command.
 There will be a control plane join command, and a worker node join command.
 4. SSH into the rest of the control plane nodes.
+This is the stage which the intial control-plane is scaled out to the rest of the control-plane virtual machine instances.
     1. Create the following control plane node join config file `kubeadm.conf`

     ```